darwinia-network/darwinia-docs-deprecated/docs/sdk/guides/03-execute-remote-smart-contract-call.md

 ## Prepare cross-chain endpoints

-In this example we need two endpoints.
-One is for Pangoro Smart Chain, and the another one is for Pangolin Smart Chain.
+In this example, we need two endpoints.
+One is for Pangoro Smart Chain, and the other one is for Pangolin Smart Chain.
 1. For convenience, the endpoints can be downloaded directly.

     ```bash